trunkclub/create-react-app/docs/UPGRADING-v11.md

 - We are now using jest v23, so any weird workarounds/hacks in place can probably be fixed
 - `jsdom` is now the default jest environment, so you no longer have to add `--env=jsdom` to your test command

+### TypeScript

+- TypeScript support is now included
+- Consider using this as an alternative to flow